 Consider it a taster menu covering various post-1945 approaches.
 A series of around 80 artistic tapas, but one where each dish was prepared by a chef of genius and renown.
 Just how much genius and renown becomes clear from a brief sample of some of the artists featured.
 For example:

 - Gottfried Helnwein, subject of a hugely successful solo exhibition at the Albertina back in 2013.
-At an earlier iteration of this exhibition I saw his Epiphany 1 (The Adoration of the Magi 3), an utterly arresting piece which features Nazi officers in the imagery of the traditional biblical theme
+His Epiphany 1 (The Adoration of the Magi 3) is an utterly arresting piece which features Nazi officers in the imagery of the traditional biblical theme.
+The same adjective might be applied to Epiphany III (Presentation at the Temple 2) with its disfigured British POWs standing around a sleeping girl.
+The iconography echoes, for example, Rembrandt’s The Anatomy Lesson of Dr. Nicolaes Tulp

 - Like Helnwein, Anselm Kiefer refuses to shy away from controversial themes.
-The exhibition offers the chance to see, for example, his 2006 work, Mercaba, which combines Kabbalist elements with a sunken (German?) submarine
+The exhibition offers the chance to see five of his large three-dimensional works, including Mercaba from 2006, which combines Kabbalist elements with a sunken (German?) submarine

 - The giant of pop art, Andy Warhol.
-The poster piece for the exhibition is one of Warhol’s paintings featuring the Mercedes-Benz W125 Grand Prix racing car (one of his very last works)
+The poster piece for the exhibition is one of Warhol’s works featuring the Mercedes-Benz W125 Grand Prix racing car.
+Among the other exhibits: his 8-part Mao Tse-Tung silkscreen series from 1972 and eight Campbell Soup tins…

-- US artist, Alex Katz, who has numerous works within the Albertina collection.
-The exhibition includes, for example, his 2001 oil painting, Beach Stop
+- US artist, Alex Katz, who has numerous works within the Albertina collection

 Dates and tickets